defold/doc/docs/en/manuals/physics-objects.md

 : Setting this property enables continuous collision detection (CCD) between the collision object and other dynamic collision objects.
 The Bullet property is ignored if the Type is not set to `Dynamic`.

 Group
-: The name of the collison group the object should belong to.
+: The name of the collision group the object should belong to.
 You can have 16 different groups and you name them as you see fit for your game.
 For example "players", "bullets", "enemies" and "world".
 If the *Collision Shape* is set to a tile map, this field is not used but the groups names are taken from the tile source.
 [Learn more about collision groups](/manuals/physics-groups).

 Mask
 : The other _groups_ this object should collide with.
 You can name one group or specify multiple groups in a comma separated list.
 If you leave the Mask field empty, the object will not collide with anything.
 [Learn more about collision groups](/manuals/physics-groups).